-4 Inject a sufficient amount of engine oil through the spark plug holes.
-Pull the recoil starter several times to circulate the oil throughout the outboard motor.
+- 4 Inject a sufficient amount of engine oil through the spark plug holes.
+Pull the recoil starter several times to circulate the oil throughout the outboard motor. - (5) Take outboard motor to your dealer.

 Do not attempt to start submerged outboard motor immediately after it is recovered, or engine could be severely damaged.